si/11ty/posts/portfolio/2011/rugby-world-cup-kickoff.md

 That said, with time against us, I decided to launch the service as early as possible with the basic functionality, enhancing the user experience in a phased approach.

 Working like this, we can adapt the roadmap according to user demand.
-We're monitoring the website traffic using services likeÂ [GoSquared LiveStats](http//www.gosquared.com/livestats/?ref=2396),[Google Analytics](http://www.google.com/analytics/)Â andÂ [Facebook Insights](http://developers.facebook.com/docs/insights/)Â so we have a good idea of what visitors are looking at and for.
+We're monitoring the website traffic using services like [GoSquared LiveStats](http//www.gosquared.com/livestats/?ref=2396),[Google Analytics](http://www.google.com/analytics/) and [Facebook Insights](http://developers.facebook.com/docs/insights/) so we have a good idea of what visitors are looking at and for.

 To help manage the project, I started using a few self-hosted open source solutions: